K0ala-py/FindWords/README.md

 # Easy Exploit Finder

-#### This program allows the user to enter a site name or IP to search for specific words entered within the same site.
+#### This program allows the user to enter a site or IP to search for specific words entered within the same site.